GriffithUniLibrary/DataStoryTelling/content/2-Visuals.md

 ### ... and a little more
 You can explore and learn coding-free publication quality visualiation tools from [Data visualisation basics](https://griffithunilibrary.github.io/data-vis-basics/) online tutorial.
 {% include figure.html img="Data_visualisation_basics.png" alt="Data Visualisation Basics.png" caption="Data Visualisation Basics created by Griffith University Library 2021, CC BY 4.0" width="70%" %}

+If you want to create one by yourself, [Northwestern University Knight Lab](https://knightlab.northwestern.edu/) provides free tools for that under *'Storytelling Tools'* section.

 ## Make sure your point can be seen
 There are a wide array of amazing and visually stunning visualisations to choose from.
 But ask yourself, does this visualisations clearly relay the message that I want my audience to take away, or do they get confused or take a different message away.
 If the audience cannot clearly understand the point you are trying to relay, then the visualisation has failed.